CROATIA & VENICE • 2027

 Croatia is Vibrant

-The Adriatic Coastline The Dalmatian Coast is simply breathtaking — crystal-clear turquoise water, dramatic cliffs, and over a thousand islands.
-From historic cities with cobblestone streets to immaculate islands encircled by glistening waters, the country has something to offer everyone.
+The Adriatic Coastline & the Dalmatian Coast is simply breathtaking — crystal-clear turquoise water, dramatic cliffs, and over a thousand islands.
+From historic cities with cobblestone streets to immaculate islands encircled by glistening waters, Croatia has something to offer everyone.

 The Kingdom of Croatia was established around 925 AD meaning Croatian statehood goes back roughly 1,100 years.
 As a modern independent nation, Croatia declared independence from Yugoslavia on June 25, 1991 and the juxtaposition of old and new is everywhere.

-Our photographic adventure starts in the bottom of Croatia in the one of a kind town of Dubrovnik.
-Within the giant walls of the old city is something that you have to see to believe.
-It is absolutely one of my favorite cities on earth.
+Our photographic adventure begins in the southern tip of Croatia in the one-of-a-kind city of Dubrovnik.
+Inside the ancient walls of the old city is something you truly have to see to believe — it's absolutely one of my favorite places on earth.

 Nowhere like Venice